-PowerPoint is a quick and easy way to organize ideas and information, but it can encourage the creation of presentations that lack substance.
+PowerPoint is a quick and easy way to organize ideas and information, but can encourage the creation of presentations that lack substance.

 Name the advantages and disadvantages of using PowerPoint